getsentry/sentry-php/docs/usage.rst

 Capturing Errors
 ----------------

-The most basic functionality is to use Raven for reporting any uncaught exceptions or PHP errors.
-As this functionality is common enough, Raven provides support for this out of the box:
+The most basic functionality is to use Sentry for reporting any uncaught exceptions or PHP errors.
+As this functionality is common enough, Sentry provides support for this out of the box:

 .. code-block:: php